SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 > **Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production environments.

-Angular is one of the most popular and widely adopted frameworks for building client-side solutions.
+If you are using Angular, you can also use this extremely popular framework to build client-side web parts.
 Thanks to its modularity it can be used for anything ranging from complex multi-view Single Page Applications to smaller components such as web parts.
 Many organizations have been using Angular for building SharePoint solutions in the past.
-The following tutorial shows how to use Angular v1.x to build a SharePoint Framework client-side web part and have it styled using [ngOfficeUIFabric](http://ngofficeuifabric.com) - Angular directives for Office UI Fabric.
+This article shows how to use Angular v1.x to build a SharePoint Framework client-side web part and have it styled using [ngOfficeUIFabric](http://ngofficeuifabric.com) - Angular directives for Office UI Fabric.
 During this tutorial you will build a simple web part that manages to do items.

 ![SharePoint Framework client-side web part built using Angular and ngOfficeUIFabric displayed in SharePoint workbench](../../../../images/ng-intro-hide-finished-tasks.png)